Lynsens/ALL-In-One_NLP_backtester/reports/progress_report_2.md

 #### Scalability and Implementation Details

-We have implemented some unique identifier as an overlay of company and articles, so the generally structure can be universally used across different publishers — should the `text_obtainer` of another channel will be implemented.
+We have implemented some unique identifier as an overlay of company and articles, so the general structure can be universally used across different publishers — should the `text_obtainer` of another channel will be implemented.
 This will facilitate the process of coupling with the virtual trading platform.
 However, we noticed this layer will only helps us ID which company is mentioned in which article, we can't do something like "filter articles with more than 500 words" without iterating through all articles.
 This will be something critical as some models may not take an article as input due to some property of the article (like the abovementioned length), even though such article is obtainable (and it is already obtained) by our program.

 To overcome this, We plan to have something like [`unit_schema.json`](https://github.com/choH/ALO_NLP_backtester/blob/master/text_obtainer/channel/WSJ/scheme/unit_schema.json) to check the validity before the program stores each smallest unit object (an article in the WSJ case).
 So by editing the JSON schema, the user may implant some limiters onto our program when obtaining textual data from certain publishers.